michelcrypt4d4mus/fedialgo/README.md

 ```

 #### Adjust Weights:
-The algorithm uses features and their weights to determine the order of the posts.
+The algorithm uses properties of a toot and the user configured weights to determine the order that toots will appear in your timeline.
 You could e.g. show the weights to the user, who can then decide to change them.

 ```typescript